A Dynamical Scalar Field Model for Dark Energy: Addressing the Hubble Tension and Cosmic Evolution: Results

 \subsection{Parameter Constraints}

-The complete posterior distributions and two-dimensional correlations for all 11 varied parameters are shown in the corner plot in Fig. \ref{fig:corner}.
-We note that the non-elliptical contours and non-Gaussian 1D posteriors are not an indication of non-convergence, but rather represent the successful mapping of the true, complex physical degeneracies within this 11-dimensional parameter space.
+The complete posterior distributions and two-dimensional correlations for the 11 varied parameters are visualized in the corner plot in Fig. \ref{fig:corner}.
+We observe that several contours exhibit non-elliptical shapes and non-Gaussian 1D profiles.
+These features are not indicative of non-convergence; rather, they represent the successful mapping of the true, complex physical degeneracies inherent to this high-dimensional parameter space.
+In particular, the covariance structure reveals how the potential slope $\lambda$ correlates with the Hubble constant $H_0$, a degeneracy that allows the model to accommodate a higher local expansion rate while maintaining a good fit to CMB data.

-As shown in detail in Appendix~\ref{app:mcmc_diags}, a rigorous diagnostic analysis confirms that all parameters are fully converged ($\hat{R} \approx 1.0$) and have been robustly sampled (ESS > $6.7 \times 10^5$).
+As shown in detail in Appendix~\ref{app:mcmc_diags}, a rigorous diagnostic analysis confirms that all parameters are fully converged ($\hat{R} \approx 1.0$) and have been robustly sampled (ESS $ >6.7 \times 10^5$).

 To further demonstrate that our results are data-driven, Fig.~\ref{fig:prior_posterior} shows the 1D marginalized posterior for each parameter compared against its wide, uniform prior.
 The fact that all posteriors are an order of magnitude or more narrower than their priors confirms that our final parameters are overwhelmingly constrained by the cosmological data.